Maker. Founder. Leader. Teacher. Learner.

 I'm smart and I get things done.

-I help build websites and communities - usually at the same time.
+I build technology and communities - usually at the same time.

-I built my first website in 1996 and I still wake up thinking about them.
+I built my first website in 1996 and I still wake up thinking about what to build next.

 I geek out on the web, accessibility, user experience, cooking and games.